nviennot/reversing-mono4k/writeup/part5/README.md

 ![chunk-34-35.png](chunk-34-35.png)

-These images look like junk because there's no `480x320` on this machine.
-Our touchscreen is `320x240`.
+These images look like junk because there's no `480x320` display on this machine.
+Our touchscreen resulution is `320x240`.
 This could be from an other machine.
 I'm not sure how these leftovers made it on my printer.
 Maybe the engineers were in a hurry and dumped the ROM of the development board used for multiple machines onto the production machines.

 All the individual UI images can be found in [/firmware/ui](/firmware/ui)